paulwizviz/learn-tendermint/docs/tendermint.md

-# Local Node
+# Tendermint

-This section looks at:

-* process to build node from source;
-* features of a tendermint node via a working local node.
+Tendermint is a tool to help you spin up replicated application across multiple machine that is Byzantine Fault Tolerant (BFT).
+There are two major components: tendermint core (consensus engine) and Application BlockChain Interface (ABCI).
+For detailed description please refer to [what is tendermint?](https://docs.tendermint.com/v0.34/introduction/what-is-tendermint.html).

 ## Building node from source code

-The tendermint source code is found [here](https://github.com/tendermint/tendermint.git).
+The tendermint source code is located in [github.com/tendermint/tendermint.git](https://github.com/tendermint/tendermint.git).
+It is also worth noting that the source code can also generate supporting tools.

 The process to build tendermint from source is [here](../build/localbuild.dockerfile).